JOYCE NANFAN (d.1542)

 ELIZABETH NEVILLE (d.1500) (maiden name unknown)

-This lady is usually referred to as Elizabeth Neville, Lady Bergavenny even though she had three other husbands prior to her marriage to George Neville, 4th baron Bergavenny (d.
+Elizabeth’s origins are unknown.
+She married Sir Robert Bassett (d.c.1480), a salter who was Lord Mayor of London in 1475-6.
+He had a house in St. Mary Colchurch.
+She married Richard Naylor (d. c.
+1483).
+They had at least one son, John, and she may also have been the mother of his son Robert.
+She married George Stoker or Stokker of St. George’s, Eastcheap (d. c.
+1485).
+Her fourth husband was George Neville, 4th baron Bergavenny (d.
 September 1492).
-Her origins are unknown.
-Her first husband was Sir Robert Bassett (d.c.1480), a salter who was Lord Mayor of London in 1475-6.
-He had a house in St. Mary Colchurch.
-After his death, she married Richard Naylor, whose will was probated in 1483.
-By Naylor she had at least one son, John, and may also have been the mother of Robert.
-After Naylor’s death, she married George Stoker or Stokker of St. George’s, Eastcheap.
-His will was probated in 1485.
-Her fourth husband, Lord Bergavenny, left her some personal items and forty marks.
-No doubt her marriage contract left her well provided for in the event of a fourth widowhood.
-In Elizabeth’s own will, written on April 14, 1500 and proved on June 19, 1500, she left her lands in Chatham, Chilham, Perham, Sellinge, and Boughtonunder Blore, Kent to her sons, John Naylor and Robert Naylor, but in leaving the “remainder” to Hugh, Thomasine, Alice, and Joan Naylor, she refers to Hugh and Robert as “brothers to the said John” and to the girls as “sisters to the said Hugh and Robert, respectively,” confusing the issue of whether Robert was her son or stepson and implying that her second husband, Richard Naylor, had children by two previous wives before he married her.
-Elizabeth also specifies that she be buried with Naylor in the Church of St. Martin’s Outwich, Bishopsgate, London.
+In his will, he left her some personal items and forty marks.
+In Elizabeth’s will, written on April 14, 1500 and proved on June 19, 1500, left lands in Chatham, Chilham, Perham, Sellinge, and Boughtonunder Blore, Kent to her sons, John and Robert, and the “remainder” to Hugh, Thomasine, Alice, and Joan Naylor.
+She refers to Hugh and Robert as “brothers to the said John” and to the girls as “sisters to the said Hugh and Robert, respectively,” leading so some confusion as to whether Robert was her son or her stepson.
+Elizabeth specified that she be buried with Naylor in the Church of St. Martin’s Outwich, Bishopsgate, London.

 ELIZABETH NEVILLE (d.c.1518)

 Elizabeth Neville was the daughter of John Neville, marquess Montagu (1428-April 14, 1471) and Isabel Ingoldsthorpe (d.
 May 20, 1476).
-She married Thomas, Lord Scrope of Masham and Upsall (d.1494), by whom she had one child, Alice (d.1492).
-Elizabeth’s second husband was Sir Henry Wentworth (d.1499/1500).
-Elizabeth made her will on March 7, 1513/14.
-She gave instructions for her body to be buried in the Blackfriars in London beside her first husband, and for a stone to be put over her grave with the images of herself, her first husband, and their daughter upon it.
+She married Thomas, Lord Scrope of Masham and Upsall (d.1494).
+They had one child, Alice (d.1492).
+Elizabeth married Sir Henry Wentworth (d.1499/1500).
+She made her will on March 7, 1513/14, leaving instructions for her body to be buried in the Blackfriars in London beside her first husband, and for a stone to be put over her grave with the images of herself, her first husband, and their daughter upon it.
 She ordered a second tomb for her second husband in Newsom Abbey, Lincolnshire, and a third for her father and mother in Bisham Abbey, Berkshire.
 She made several bequests to specific women.
-To Mary Grey, “daughter in base unto Thomas Grey, Marquess of Dorset,” she left “my bed that the said Lord Marquess was wont to lie in and all the parcel that belongeth thereo and all the apparel of the same chamber.”
+To Mary Grey, “daughter in base unto Thomas Grey, Marquess of Dorset,” she left “my bed that the said Lord Marquess was wont to lie in and all the parcel that belongeth thereto and all the apparel of the same chamber.”
 To her sister, Lucy Neville, Lady Browne, she left “a primer and a psalter, which book I had of the gift of the most excellent princess King Henry the Seventh his mother.”
 She left two servants, Katheryn Clyfton and Dorathe Danby, twenty marks apiece.
 To her niece, Lucy Browne (d.1557), wife of John Cutte or Cutts (1507-1528), she left land in Cambridgeshire.
 She also made John Cutte and Lucy Browne her executors.
 The will was not proved until December 9, 1521.

 ELIZABETH NEVILLE (c.1527-1585)